jay-repos/social-app-cool/README.md

 3. create a firebase project and enable servives include email authentication, firestore database, storage.
 Add the code below to src/utils/firebase.js
-(you can get your firebaseConfig after seting your firebase project, and paste con config in this file.)
+(you can get your firebaseConfig after seting your firebase project, and paste your config in this file.)
 ```javascript
 // Import the functions you need from the SDKs you need
 import firebase from "firebase/compat/app";